skyciv/intro-to-programming-and-api/lessons/06-objects-and-properties/README.md

       return str(self.X) + ', ' + str(self.Y) + ', ' + str(self.Z)
 ```

-We can define a variable representing one _instance_ of that class like so:
+We can define a variable representing one `instance` of that class like so:

 ```python
 f1 = Force(-0.3, 0.8, 5.6)
 ```

->💡 The class `definition` is like a blueprint for the class.
-It represents the outline of what data is required, but doesn't represent the _actual_ set of values (much like in algebra, where a letter indicates a variable that can take on any value).<br>The actual set of values is represented by an `instance` of the class.
+>💡 The `class` `definition` is like a blueprint for the `class`.
+It represents the outline of what data is required, but doesn't represent the _actual_ set of values (much like in algebra, where a letter indicates a variable that can take on any value).<br>The actual set of values is represented by an `instance` of the `class`.
 If we have multiple forces, each force is an `instance` of the force class.<br>Creating an `instance` is called `instantiation`, but programmers will often refer to creating an instance of the class, and setting the _initial_ values, as `initializing`.

-And we can get values from the class by using the variable and the _attribute_ we want to get, linked by a dot:
+We can get values from the class by using the variable and the _attribute_ we want to get, linked by a dot:

 ```python
 print('Force in X = ' + str(f1.X))